JacobSoderblom/ansible/README.md

 ## Instructions

-Setup a new SSH Key and name it `private`, then register it at GitHub, [see instructions](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+Setup a new SSH Key and register it at GitHub, [see instructions](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ### Bootstrap Darwin